neurogamedev/NeurosityWebApp-Unity/README.md

 ## The shoulders of giants

 This project was built upon the hard work of others.
 As such, it is also dependent on the scrutiny and update of the tools they so generously provide.
-Make sure to check their sites and repositories if you want to upgrade your own project or if you want to try your hand at older versions of Unreal Engine.
+Make sure to check their sites and repositories if you want to upgrade your own project or if you want to Build for mobile platforms.

 - Thanks to [AJ Keller](https://www.linkedin.com/in/andrewjaykeller/) and [Alex Castillo](https://www.linkedin.com/in/alexcas/) for coming up with the [Crown](https://neurosity.co/) hardware and the [Neurosity SDK](https://docs.neurosity.co/docs/overview).